MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMSqlServerExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVMSqlServerExtension** cmdlet sets the AzuressNoVersion extension on a virtual machine.
+The **Set-AzureRmVMSqlServerExtension** cmdlet sets the AzureSQL Server extension on a virtual machine.

 ## EXAMPLES